2 Hours / 2 CEs

 • Intended Audience

-This training is designed for mental health professionals who work with, or plan to work with, young children and their families.
+This training is intended for professionals who work with, or plan to work with, young children (ages 0-5) and their parents or caregivers.
 It is especially relevant for those interested in infant and early childhood mental health, parent-child interventions, and developmental or relational support.
-The training is suitable for professionals in clinical, community, and early childhood settings, and is beneficial regardless of whether participants have a specialty in these areas.
+The training is suitable for individuals seeking to expand their skills in supporting the mental health and well-being of young children and their families.

 • Experience Level